zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 - *Observer points* are vector layers created by the *Create viewpoints* routine.

-- *Combining multiple outputs*: when multiple observer points are used, individual viewsheds will be combined in a single model, either by an addition of values or by selecting lowest oh hihest values.
+- *Combining multiple outputs*: when multiple observer points are used, individual viewsheds will be combined in a single model, either by an addition of values or by selecting the lowest or the highest values.
 Note that addition is appropriate for binary (true/false) output.
 Depth values, on the other hand, may be filtered for the highest or the lowest ones.

  -  *Earth cuvature* and *Refraction*: see below.